Cost of Living in Sweden for Indian Students in 2026

 Understanding the job market and income trends will help you plan better if you’re planning to study or settle in Sweden.

-The table below highlights the popular job roles in Sweden and the average annual salaries.
+The table below highlights popular job roles in Sweden and their average annual salaries (gross, before tax).

 Job Profile